 The four thematic sessions designed to inform all participating authorities with the technical insight on key are now half-way through with two webinars already held gathered an average hundred participants.

-In the meantime, the consultation on the “zero draft” and the “plan of action” launched by the process will remain opened until 29 May.
+In the meantime, the consultation on the “zero draft” and the “plan of action” launched by the process has been extended to 12 June 2020.

 All the information sessions and thematic sessions’ recordings are available on the video section of the process platform.
 If you are interested in participating and to receive further updates, please contact the team at firstname.lastname@example.org